Jabra Elite 75t review: The leap from good to great

 At $180, the Elite 75t are $10 more than the Elite 65t.
 Initially, Jabra announced the price of the new model would be $199, but thankfully, it changed it when they went on sale.
 At that price, the Elite 75t would be much tougher to recommend.
 There are plenty of improvements, but those upgrades already come at a cost.
 The Elite 75t is slightly cheaper than the $199 AirPods that debuted in the spring, but those offer hands-free Siri and quick pairing, plus a wireless-charging case -- features I could argue are worth the extra $19.
 Jabra says it will have a similar charging option soon, but you'll probably have to pay more to add one to your existing set.
 Or if you wait, there will likely be an option to get the wireless-charging case from the jump.
 I can't see it being tossed in for free.

 Another solid option for less than $200 is Audio-Technica's ATH-CKS5TW.
 At $169, they offer a nice natural sound profile and a whopping 15 hours of battery life on a charge.
 The trade-off is that the buds themselves are huge compared to a lot of the competition's.
 If money is no object, you can get the best true wireless earbuds available right now for just $50 more: Sony's WF-1000XM3.
-They're a bit larger as well, but they pack in powerful ANC, great sound and comparable battery life to the 75t.
+They're a bit larger as well, but they pack in powerful active noise cancellation (ANC), great sound and comparable battery life to the 75t.
 They're also likely to go on sale next week during the Black Friday blitz.

 With the Elite 65t, Jabra established itself as a key player in true wireless earbuds.
 The company built an audio accessory that competed with the likes of products from Apple, Samsung, Sony and Sennheiser.
 Perhaps most important, it didn't cost nearly as much as the flagship models from some of those companies.
 The 75t is another great true wireless option, with improvements to size, battery life and sound quality.
 They don't have active noise cancellation, and a wireless-charging case is still in the works.
 But even with a couple of caveats, Jabra will likely be one of the best true wireless options for less than $200 for months to come.